 This type of transuranic (TRU) radioactive waste is compressed using special equipment at the Advanced Mixed Waste Treatment Facility within the Idaho National Environmental and Engineering Laboratory (INEEL) site.
 The DOE designed this special equipment to compress standard 55-gallon drums of transuranic (TRU) waste and combine them into one waste package.
 Three to five of these compressed 55-gallon drums are placed in a 100-gallon shipping container that looks like a large 55-gallon drum Although more waste is concentrated into one container, a shipment of compressed waste contains less radioactivity than a comparable shipment of standard 55-gallon drums.
 This is accomplished by carefully managing the TRU wastes that are compressed and packaged together to meet the allowable shipping limits on radioactive containers for the WIPP.

 Why does DOE want to compress waste?

-In December 2002, DOE requested EPA’s approval to dispose of waste from this compression process in WIPP.
-By using this process, DOE intends to reduce the volume of TRU waste that is to be shipped from INEEL to WIPP.
-By reducing the volume of waste, DOE also expects to reduce the transportation costs associated with shipping the waste to WIPP.
+In December 2002, the DOE requested the EPA’s approval to dispose of waste from this compression process in WIPP.
+By using this process, the Department intends to reduce the volume of TRU waste that is to be shipped from INEEL to the WIPP.
+By reducing the volume of waste, the DOE also expects to reduce the transportation costs associated with shipping the waste to the WIPP.

 Is compressed waste different from the waste that already goes to WIPP?